pippinbarr/i-shoot/process/Task-List.md

 - ~~Another writing pass based on current understanding of the game~~
 - ~~Do a performance to get a sense of what the feeling of play might actually be~~

-- Rewrite scenes based on minimising text, minimising link length (in conversation with testbed work below in terms of the link texts).
+- ~~Rewrite scenes based on minimising text, minimising link length (in conversation with testbed work below in terms of the link texts).~~ (Didn't do this - honestly I think I miiiight be done with the Twine prototyping now?
+Need to start working out my own UI.)

 # annyang prototype